eficode-academy/git-katas/README.md

 - [Advanced Rebase Interactive](./advanced-rebase-interactive/README.md)
 - [Basic Stashing](./basic-stashing/README.md)

+See [Overview.md](Overview.md) for a more complete list and suggested order.

 ## Contributing

 If you miss exercises or find errors in any of them, feel free to improve them and make a pull request.